unicitynetwork/specs/smt.md

 ## Inclusion Proofs

 The inclusion proof for any leaf can be presented as a sequence of `(path, data)` pairs.
 The first pair in the sequence contains the `path` and `data` arguments from the `hash(path, data)` expression of the leaf node's hash value.
 In each of the subsequent pairs, the `path` element is the `path` argument from the `hash(path, left, right)` expression of the next node on the path from the leaf to the root, and the `data` element is the "sibling" hash value.
-That is, if the starting leaf is in the left sub-tree of the branch node, then `data` will contain the `right` argument from the corresponding `hash(path, left, right)` expression, and vice versa.
+That is, if the starting leaf is in the left sub-tree of the branch node, then `data` contains the `right` argument from the corresponding `hash(path, left, right)` expression, and vice versa.

 Suppose the inclusion proof for some leaf node is `(path[1], data[1]), (path[2], data[2]), ..., (path[N], data[N])`.
 It's easy to verify that the root hash of the tree can then be recomputed as follows: